 Because I have always loved music, and had a lot of knowledge concerning the small home studio, I began a website teaching people how to start their very own studio at the lowest cost possible.
 The guide is simple, straightforward, and costs around $1000-$1500 of investment.

 Check it out here!
 I do update it from time to time, so please let me know if there’s anything I can do to make it better!

-After the guide was finished, I began blogging about beats, and my experience over the years with different people in the Hip-Hop scene.
+After the guide was finished, I began blogging about beats, and my experience over the years with different people in the Hip-Hop community.
 The rest is history as they say.
-About 400-500 posts later, I am still writing articles and making recommendations.
-Right now it’s mostly in the headphone realm, as I’ve garnered a lot more experience with different types of audiophile grade headphones, amps, DACs, and the like.
+500+ posts later, I am still writing articles and making recommendations.
+Right now it’s mostly in the headphone realm, as I’ve garnered a lot more experience with different types of audiophile grade headphones, Amps & DACs, and the like.
 I also have experience with audio interfaces, studio monitors, turntables, microphones, MIDI, and much more.

 I pride myself on making recommendations to the best of my ability, and would never tell someone to buy a product that I myself wouldn’t purchase.
 The testimonials (seen on the front page as well as this page), emails, and comments that I get attest to the integrity of this site, and I will challenge you to a duel if you think otherwise. 😛

 Once I began work on the site and had a solid backbone to work with, it was time to come up with a good logo.

 I had found some old thumbnails from around October of 2015, and thought I would share them.
 Being that the site is celebrated it’s 3 year anniversary in December of 2017, I wanted to show you my thought process and how the Home Studio Basics logo came into being.